ucsc-cgp/sync-agile-boards/README.md

 ## Tests

-To run all tests execute
+To run all tests activate the virtual environment as described in _Set-up_ above and execute
 ```bash
 python -m unittest discover -s tests
 ```